Cast vs Forged Gold Jewelry: Which Is Stronger and More Durable?

 Labor and Skill Requirements

-Forging requires significant expertise.
-Skilled forging involves understanding metal behavior at different temperatures, controlling deformation to achieve desired properties, recognizing when annealing is needed, and finishing forged surfaces to high standards.
+Forging requires significant expertise: understanding metal behavior at different temperatures, controlling deformation to achieve desired properties, recognizing when annealing is needed, and finishing forged surfaces to high standards.
 This specialized knowledge commands premium labor rates.

-Casting is more accessible, with standardized processes, less manual skill required for basic casting, and easier training for production workers.
+Casting is more accessible, with standardized processes and less manual skill required for basic casting.
 However, high-quality casting still requires expertise in wax modeling, investment preparation, temperature control, and defect prevention.

 Production Efficiency